 Concussions happen every day, everywhere, to anyone.
 But what if the brain could be stimulated to heal itself?
 Researchers in the School of Medicine have discovered a possible avenue to do just that.

 All fourth-year dental students must complete clinical rotations before graduating.
-Yet there’s one clinic that is met with both dread and anticipation, and offers an experience unlike any other.
+Yet there’s one clinic that offers an experience unlike any other.

 After numerous heart procedures, the prognosis turned bleak for Andres Castillo Jr. So doctors pushed the boundaries of science to extend this single father’s life.